Your parental leave rights in New Zealand: A guide for employees

 However, you may be eligible for government parental leave payments if:

-• You've worked as an employee for an average of at least 10 hours a week for any 26 of the 52 weeks before your child arrives
+• You have worked for an average of at least 10 hours a week for any 26 of the 52 weeks before your due date or placement date (reminder: this can be across more than one employer or as a self-employed person)

-• You successfully apply for negotiated carer leave.
+• You apply for negotiated carer leave to take time off work to receive these payments.

 Important considerations